waldekglaz/Guess-The-Number/README.md

 Guess_the_number:

-- Users have unlimited number of guesses to find the secret number between 0 and 100.
+- Users have limited number of guesses to find the secret number between 0 and 100.
 - After the guess users get a hint if last guess is bigger or smaller than the secret number.

-Guess_the_number_v2

-- Users have limited number of guesses
-- After wrong guess the number of guesses is decreased by 1
+- After wrong guess the number of guesses is decreased by 1.
+- If user guess the number they are notified of the number and the number of attempts.
-- When number of guesses reach 0 then user lose the game
+- When number of guesses reaches 0 the user loses the game.

 ### Built with

 - Python 3.9
 - random
+- time